 Warrnambool has a horse racing club, the Warrnambool Racing Club, which schedules around twenty race meetings a year including the Warrnambool Cup and Grand Annual Steeple three-day meeting in the first week of May.The Woodford Racing Club also holds one meeting at Warrnambool racecourse.
 The Grand Annual steeplechase has 33 more jumps than any other horse race and is one of the longest steeplechases in the world.

 The Warrnambool Greyhound Racing Club also holds regular meetings.

 The Wunta festival held in Warrnambool every February is one of south-west Victoria's major community festivals.
 It incorporates a wide range of entertainment for all ages.

-The Flagstaff Hill Maritime Museum is in Warrnambool built on Flagstaff Hill that also holds the original lighthouses and Warrnambool Garrison.
+The Flagstaff Hill Maritime Museum is in Warrnambool and is built on Flagstaff Hill that also holds the original lighthouses and Warrnambool Garrison.
 Its most prized item in its collection is the Minton peacock salvaged from the Loch Ard.
 Flagstaff Hill has been awarded the winner of at least 3 Victorian Tourism Awards - Tourist Attraction.

-The sport is highly popular in Warrnambool which has a competitive local league and is the origin of many high profile AFL players.
+Sport is highly popular in Warrnambool which has a competitive local football league and is the origin of many high profile AFL players.
 The city has three Australian Rules football teams playing in the Hampden Football League (North Warrnambool, South Warrnambool and Warrnambool).

 Golfers play on the Warrnambool Golf Club course on Younger Street.